 The cause?
 We’re all familiar with the statistics – with close to 3 out of 10 car accidents occurring due to driving under the influence, most individuals are well aware of the very real dangers of drinking and driving.
 In South Florida, where annual rainfall averages 54 inches (superseding the national average by 14 inches), weather-related accidents are prolific.

-Yet what are the less commonly talked about dangerous driving mistakes?
+Yet what are the less commonly talked about dangerous / common driving mistakes?
 Which potentially fatal errors are you overlooking in deference to the usual suspects?

 1.)
 Not Using your Turn Signal